react-navigation/react-navigation.github.io/versioned_docs/version-5.x/more-resources.md

 # Tutorials

-- [Routing for Authentication/Authorization](https://www.robinwieruch.de/react-native-navigation): An extensive walkthrough for sign up, sign in, sign out, password forget/change, and protected routes.
+- [Routing for Authentication and Authorization](https://www.robinwieruch.de/react-native-navigation): An extensive walkthrough for sign up, sign in, sign out, password forget/change, and protected routes.